 A look back at actress Linda Lavin's long career — on-screen and off

-The actress Linda Lavin spent years playing and celebrating working women.
-She died Sunday at 87 years old.
-NPR's Isabella Gomez Sarmiento has this appreciation.
+Actress Linda Lavin spent many years playing working women.
+She died Sunday at 87, and NPR's Isabella Gomez Sarmiento has this appreciation.

 (SOUNDBITE OF SONG, "YOU'VE GOT POSSIBILITIES")